 The National Service Ride’s main platform consists of local public events that any community can organize.
 Veterans of many kinds come to schools on their motorcycles to set off interactive sessions to help local youth understand the meaning and value of service, and how they can best help themselves by helping others.
 Then service organizations show them the many pathways to service learning.
 Then they sign up for service learning opportunities.

 The project created and refined this platform at a number of proof-of-concept events in 2016 and 2017.
 Adaptable and flexible to the needs and capacities of all involved, these events are part of related school or community initiatives.

-They connect schools, motorcycle clubs, and service organizations, extending their own platforms and initiatives and reaching youth in a way none could do alone.
-Schools benefit from a scalable platform to encourage and enable service learning – the educational outcomes being a better cohort of citizens and better-qualified sources of labor.
-Local communities can strengthen to combat many costly social problems through generational partnering in a bottom-up process of change and empowerment.
-And veterans can impact their communities in a more direct and meaningful way.
+They connect schools, motorcycle clubs, and veterans, community, and volunteer service organizations, extending their own platforms and initiatives and reaching youth in a way none could do alone.
+Schools benefit from a scalable, "one-stop shopping" platform to inspire, motivate, and connect students with local service learning opportunities – the educational outcomes including well-rounded young persons better qualified as citizens, workers, and leaders.